mesonbuild/wrapdb/README.md

     but not installed.
   - `linux_only`: (Optional) If set to `true`, indicates the wrap should be tested only on Linux CI.
+  - `fatal_warnings`: (Optional) If set to `false` removes --fatal-meson-warning.
+    Use this only when there is no other way to fix the warning.

 - Test locally by running `tools/sanity_checks.py` script.
 It will be executed on the CI and must always return success before merging any PR.